algesten/ureq/README.md

 correct way would be to have `.set(header, value)` return a `Result`.
 This library opts for convenience over correctness, so the decision is left to the user.

-### Sync (for now)
+### Sync forever

-This library uses blocking socket reads and writes, for now.
-The async story in rust is in heavy development and when used currently pulls in a heavy dependency tree (tokio etc).
-Once more async support is in rust core and won't drag those dependencies, this library might change.
+This library uses blocking socket reads and writes.
+When it was created, there wasn't any async/await support in rust, and for my own purposes, blocking IO was fine.
+At this point, one good reason to keep this library going is that it is blocking (the other is that it relies on very little use of unsafe).

 ## TODO